periodic table of software

 Organization of Book#

 This book is organized in order of more fundamental topics first, but not every earlier chapter is a prerequisite for all subsequent chapters.
-Chapter 0 provides a quick introduction to the Jupyter notebook and chapters 1-2 provide background on the Python programming language.
+Chapter 0 provides a quick introduction to Jupyter notebooks and chapters 1-2 provide background on the Python programming language.
 Anyone who already knows Python can skim or skip past these two chapters.
 Chapter 3 introduces plotting and visualization, and chapter 4 covers the NumPy library.
 Both of these chapters are used heavily in this book and should not be bypassed.
 The pandas library is covered in chapter 5 which is used in some subsequent chapters, but not all.
 This library adds functionality and extra ease-of-use to NumPy.
 Anyone looking to streamline their schedule could skip this chapter, but be aware that it is heavily utilized in chapters 10 and 12.
 However, chapters 10 and 12 should be largely readable by someone who is not familiar with pandas or at least has read sections 5.1-5.2.
-Chapters beyond chapter 5 are mostly applications or cover libraries for very specific applications such as image processing or machine learning.
+Chapters beyond chapter 5 are mostly applications or cover libraries for very specific applications such as image processing, machine learning, bioinformatics, or optimization.
 Chapters 6-16 are designed to be modular, so after getting through chapters 0-5, these subsequent chapters can be covered in any order depending up the reader’s needs and interests.

 progress through chapters